 The stiffener is a collective term for secondary supporting members.
 Other terms used are beam, frame, reverse frame (inner bottom transverse stiffeners) and longitudinal.

 117. Displacement mode

-The displacement mode is the regime, whether at rest or in motion, where the weight of the craft is fully or predominantly supported by hydrostatic forces.
-Those also mean the states except that the hull is supported by hydrodynamic force for planning crafts and hydrofoil crafts and the hull is supported by air lifting force of pans for hovercrafts.
+The displacement mode is the regime, whether at rest or in motion, where the weight of the yacht is fully or predominantly supported by hydrostatic forces.

 118. Non-displacement mode